GravityPDF/gravity-pdf-documentation/docs/v6/users/installation.md

 ### Manual Installation

 You can manually install the plugin by downloading the plugin zip file from WordPress.org and then uploading through your WordPress admin area.
-The plugin zip file is 4.6MB and most web hosts maximum upload limit should be higher than this (you can check your maximum upload limit by navigating to `Media -> Add New` in your WordPress admin area and reviewing the ​*Maximum upload file size*​ limit).
+The plugin zip file is 4.2MB and most web hosts maximum upload limit should be higher than this (you can check your maximum upload limit by navigating to `Media -> Add New` in your WordPress admin area and reviewing the *Maximum upload file size* limit).

-1. [Go to the plugin's WordPress repository](https://wordpress.org/plugins/gravity-forms-pdf-extended/) and select the `Download Version 5.x.x` button.
+1. [Go to the plugin's WordPress repository](https://wordpress.org/plugins/gravity-forms-pdf-extended/) and select the `Download Version 6.x.x` button.

 2. In your WordPress admin area, navigate to the `Plugins -> Add New` page then select the `Upload Plugin` button (located to the right of the `Add Plugins` title)